nolimitmaliq/f25-cisc474-individual/apps/docs/public/Outline.md

     Assignments & Submissions
         As a student, I want to view assignment instructions and deadlines so that I know what’s expected of me.
-        As a student, I want to ubmit assignments for grading.
+        As a student, I want to submit assignments for grading.
         As a student, I want to have a fully functional IDE that supports multiple programming languages to write my code.
-        As a student, I want to re-submit assignments so that I can fix mistakes and improve my grade.
-        As a student, I want hints whenever I am stuck on a problem As a student, I want to take quizzes or interactive assessments inside the LMS so that I can test my knowledge quickly.
         As a student, I want to access course content and past submissions so that I can study for exams or reference old work.

     Feedback & Grades